Business Associate Agreement

-This Business Associate Agreement (“Agreement”) constitutes a contract by and between Tiero LLC (“Tiero” or “Business Associate”) and any health care provider, health plan, or health care clearinghouse (“Covered Entity”) (each a “Party” and collectively the “Parties”) who signs up to use CERTIFY’s Services through our Website, who signs a separate agreement regarding the Services, or who provides Tiero with any protected health information (“PHI”) for any purpose.
-This Agreement governs Business Associate’s processing, storage, and/or use of any PHI provided to Business Associate by Covered Entity, unless the Parties sign a separate Business Associate Agreement, and is effective as of the date the Covered Entity signs up to use CERTIFY’s Services or signs a separate agreement to use the Services (“Effective Date”).
+This Business Associate Agreement (“Agreement”) constitutes a contract by and between Tiero LLC (“Tiero” or “Business Associate”) and any health care provider, health plan, or health care clearinghouse (“Covered Entity”) (each a “Party” and collectively the “Parties”) who signs up to use TIERO’s Services through our Website, who signs a separate agreement regarding the Services, or who provides Tiero with any protected health information (“PHI”) for any purpose.
+This Agreement governs Business Associate’s processing, storage, and/or use of any PHI provided to Business Associate by Covered Entity, unless the Parties sign a separate Business Associate Agreement, and is effective as of the date the Covered Entity signs up to use TIERO’s Services or signs a separate agreement to use the Services (“Effective Date”).
 If the Parties sign a separate Business Associate Agreement, the separate agreement will control.

 1.OBLIGATIONS OF BUSINESS ASSOCIATE

 - Prohibited Use and Disclosure.
 Business Associate will not use or disclose PHI in any manner that is not permitted by this Agreement, or a related agreement, or as required by law.